+A financial instrument which potentially subjects the Company to concentrations of credit risk is cash.
 The Company places its cash with financial institutions deemed by management to be of high credit quality.
 The Federal Deposit Insurance Corporation ("FDIC") provides basic deposit coverage with limits to \$250,000 per owner.
 In addition to the basic insurance deposit coverage, the FDIC is providing temporary unlimited coverage for noninterest-bearing transaction accounts from December 31, 2010 to December 31, 2012.
-At September 30, 2012, the Company had approximately \$10.1 million in cash deposits in excess of FDIC limits.
+At March 31, 2012, there were no uninsured deposits.